FeistyFugu/fungo/readme.md

 # Fungo

 Since Go still has no generics, classical loops like Apply, Reduce, Min or Max need to be re-implemented every time you need them for a new type.
 Fungo makes this a little less painful.
-It provides fast and simple implementations of many typical functional constructs and uses 'go generate' to create type safe implementation of each algorithm.
+It provides fast and simple implementations of many typical functional constructs and uses 'go generate' to create type safe versions of each algorithm.

 Please note this is a work in progress.
 All constructs PROBABLY work but a lot more testing is needed.